TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/7-Controllers/1-Creating-Controllers-and-Actions.rst

    }

 The third level can easily be bypassed by manually typing the link or the form data.
-It therefore only reduces the confusion for honest visitors and the stimulus for the bad ones.
-Let's take a short look on this snippet from a template:
+It, therefore, only reduces the confusion for honest visitors and the stimulus for the bad ones.
+Let's take a short look at this snippet from a template:

 .. code-block:: html